subedigaurav/binary-image-classifier/README.md

 ## License
 This project is licensed under the MIT License.
 Please click [here](https://opensource.org/licenses/MIT) to learn more.

 This is my first try.
-Please exuse the mess.  :grinning: <br />
+Please excuse the mess.  :grinning: <br />
-Good luck :thumbsup:, and have a nice day ahead!  :smiley:
+Good luck :thumbsup:, and have a nice day ahead!   :simple_smile: